RemoteConnectionManager/CINECA_RCM_deployments/GIT_HINTS.md

     git submodule foreach -q --recursive 'branch="$(git config -f $toplevel/.gitmodules submodule.$name.branch)"; git checkout $branch'

+The external submodules have been added with this comand:

+    git submodule add -b master https://github.com/RemoteConnectionManager/RCM.git RCM

 Extract working copy and history from a branch by remove everything that does not match with some paths regex